GHS Honors Thesis (GHS:4991)

 - Complete the required course, GHS:3010 Identifying/ Developing a Global Health Project.

 Suggestions for finding a faculty mentor include:

 Faculty eligible to supervise GHS:4991 Honors Thesis in Global Health Studies include tenured, tenure-track, clinical, or visiting or adjunct faculty at the rank of lecturer, assistant professor, associate professor, or professor.

 - Consider faculty with whom you’ve taken classes—they already know how great you are!

-- Peruse Global Health Studies faculty and Global Health Studies Program Steering Committee faculty on the Global Health Studies website; and Global Health Studies track faculty list on the International Studies website.
+- Peruse the Global Health Studies faculty/staff directory on the Global Health Studies website, and the Global Health Studies track faculty list on the International Studies website.